JOHN O’REILLY, RIGHT HANDED PITCHER

 O’Reilly started off at Altoona, then moved up to Indianapolis at the beginning of August.
 He didn’t get good results at either stop.
 He walked few batters and generally kept the ball in the park, but his K rates were extremely low and opponents batted .325 against him.
 Left-handed batters pounded him for an .897 OPS.
 O’Reilly made three starts at the end of the season when Indy was short of pitchers.

-O’Reilly looks like an upper-level organizational pitcher, but needs to be more effective even in that role.
+O’Reilly has settled in as an upper-level organizational pitcher, but hasn’t been effective in that role.

 |Signing Bonus: N/A